Metabolic Surgery can Reverse Type 2 Diabetes

 Because of the noticeable medical benefits bariatric surgery offers to patients with Type 2 diabetes, surgeons are starting to refer to the procedure as metabolic surgery (surgery to help resolve metabolic disorders) rather than bariatric surgery (surgery to help resolve obesity).

-Dr Etienne Swanepoel, a surgeon at Mediclinic Durbanville, has performed over 350 bariatric surgical procedures over the last ten years and says the statistics in support of metabolic surgery as curative treatment for Type 2 diabetes is overwhelming.
+Dr Etienne Swanepoel, a surgeon at Mediclinic Durbanville, has performed over 350 bariatric surgical procedures over the last ten years and says the statistics in support of metabolic surgery as curative treatment for Type 2 diabetes are overwhelming.

 For instance, the five-year STAMPEDE (Surgical Treatment and Medications Potentially Eradicate Diabetes Efficiently) trial published this year in the New England Journal of Medicine demonstrates that bariatric surgery with intensive medical therapy is a better long-term treatment option than intensive medical therapy alone for obese patients with uncontrolled Type 2 diabetes, even those with a body mass index (BMI) as low as 27 kg/m2.